 Types of Plotters:-

 A drum plotter can also be known as a roller plotter; It consists of a roller or drum that turns from side to side to duplicate the image.
 The ink pens are held by the automated drawing arm that moves from side to side as the roller, which holds the paper or material, moves from side to side.
 This results in the creation of great designs and images.

 The flat surface plotter, also called a table plotter, is based on level sheets that extend and are fixed on a rectangular flat surface table.
 This type of plotter has two drawing arms, each with its own arrangement of pens.
 The drawing arms move on the fixed sheet of material and produce the ideal image.

 Advantage of Plotters:-

 - Plotters can handle extremely large sheets of paper while maintaining high targets.

-- Mastery, reproducibility, accuracy and speed are primarily qualities of a plotter.
+- Mastery, reproducibility, accuracy, and speed are the primary qualities of a plotter.